tcpipuk/tomfos.tr/docs/matrix/synapse/synapse.md

     handlers: [buffer]
 ```

-### Homeserver Config
+## Homeserver Config

 By default, this file is quite short and relies a lot on defaults.
 There is no harm adding blank
 lines between entries here to make it more readable, or adding comments (starting with the `#` hash
 character) to explain what lines mean.

+!!! warning

-**Note: The "secret" or "key" lines are unique to your server and things are likely to misbehave if
+    The "secret" or "key" lines are unique to your server and things are likely to misbehave if you
-you change some of them after the server is running.** It's generally best to leave them safe at the
+    change some of them after the server is running.
+It's generally best to leave them safe at the
     bottom of the file while you work on the other values.

 Here's an example with comments you may wish to use to start with some safe defaults: